-If you’ve ever heard of the phrase ‘every frame is a painting,’ then just know that we’re talking about Barry Lyndon.
-This masterpiece from Stanley Kubrick used natural lighting from candles and specially-made camera lenses to capture one of the most stunning films in history.
-It’s not just aesthetically astounding, though, this tale of a rogue’s rise to riches and fame is captivating.
+If you’ve ever heard of the phrase, ‘every frame is a painting,’ then just know that we’re talking about Barry Lyndon.
+This masterpiece by Stanley Kubrick used natural lighting from candles and specially-made camera lenses to capture one of the most stunning films in history.
+It’s not just aesthetically astounding, though; this tale of a rogue’s rise to riches and fame is captivating.

 Picking the best movie in Edgar Wright’s Cornetto Trilogy is a bit like trying to choose your favorite child, but if we were pressed, we’d give it to Hot Fuzz.
 Hugely entertaining and uproariously funny, Hot Fuzz is a pitch-perfect parody of the buddy cop genre while also a love letter to the whole action genre.

 60. Before Sunrise (1995)

 Choosing which of the Before Trilogy to put on this list is an unenviable task, as all three films are masterful movies.
 Still, we will give it to the movie that kicked off the series, Before Sunrise.